 The Global Approach to the ME-ISAC

-In operation by CDSA for less than a year, the Media & Entertainment Information Sharing & Analysis Center (ME-ISAC) is designed to complement the TPN by providing threat analysis, information and guidance for protecting your business, regardless of size or location, against emerging cybersecurity and digital threats.
+CDSA’s Media & Entertainment Information Sharing & Analysis Center (ME-ISAC) is designed to complement the TPN by providing threat analysis, information and guidance for protecting your business, regardless of size or location, against emerging cybersecurity and digital threats.
 The Internet is a scary place.
 Yet we are shifting more and more services to the cloud, requiring Internet access even as part of production workflows.
 The only way we can operate such critical processes over such inhospitable terrain is by knowing what the threats are and avoiding them.
 The way we find out about these threats is via information sharing.
 The ISAC provides the platform and means for secure and timely collaboration about threats, risks, vulnerabilities, and incidents between trusted partners of the media and entertainment industry.

-Christopher Taylor, Director, ME-ISAC
+Moderator: Christopher Taylor, Director, ME-ISAC